 Fun For The Whole Family

 If you’re looking for a getaway on the water, look no further!
 Pickwick is home to Pickwick Landing State Park and the impressive Pickwick Dam, offering endless opportunities for outdoor fun with friends, family, and the community.
 Lovers of the outdoors will find unlimited opportunities for fun and adventure in Pickwick, with three public swimming beaches, two campgrounds with over 80 campsites combined, an 18-hole Tennessee Golf Trail golf course, disc golf course, aviary, and walking trails perfect for hikers of all skill levels.
-Spend the night in the park’s inn and enjoy lakefront views from your private balcony, access to the inn’s swimming pools and tennis courts, and a delicious meal at the in-house restaurant, The Captain’s Galley.
+Spend the night in the park’s Lodge and enjoy lakefront views from your private balcony, access to the Lodge’s swimming pools and tennis courts, and a delicious meal at the in-house restaurant, The Restaurant at Pickwick Landing.
 Free shuttle rides from the inn make commuting to the Pickwick Marina a breeze, letting you get out on the water in no time.